NAME

 arr.none { ... }

-Returns true if none of the elements satisfy the condition given in the block of code.
+Returns true if no elements satisfy the condition.

 nth_perm